What is the 2020 Chicago Regional Tree Census?

 Who will be on my property?

 Census crews from the Davey Resource Group will typically consist of two people.
 Each crew will include a trained professional technician from Davey and a college student intern from the Student Conservation Association who is learning about the tree care profession.
 The students will always work under the supervision of Davey professionals.
 All crew members will be recognizable by their yellow vests and hard hats and will carry official Davey Resource Group identification.
-Crews will follow all recommended safety guidelines issued by county and state health departments, the Centers for Disease Control and Prevention, and the World Health Organization.

 Will you notify me before you access the outdoor areas of my residence?